KarenSaraiMoralesMontiel/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | B           | sushi        | 2           |
 | C           | ramen        | 3           |

+- Customer A has bought ramen the most (3 times).
+- Customer B has bought ramen, curry and sushi the most equally (2 times).
+- Customer C has bought ramen the most (3 times).

 ***

 **6. Which item was purchased first by the customer after they became a member?**